Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 South Carolina Stats and Trends

-- South Carolina is 4-3 against the spread and 6-2 overall in games when it puts up more than 16.4 points.
+- When South Carolina scores more than 16.4 points, it is 4-3 against the spread and 6-2 overall.

-- In games that South Carolina amasses over 318.7 yards, the team is 3-2 against the spread and 5-1 overall.

-- This year the Gamecocks have turned the ball over 21 times, five more than the Tigers' takeaways (16).
+- This season the Gamecocks have turned the ball over 21 times, five more than the Tigers' takeaways (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.